wp-plugins/social-networks-auto-poster-facebook-twitter-g/readme.txt

 * **Twitter** - Autopost to your account.
 Ability to attach Image to tweets.
 * **Plurk**  - Autopost to your account.
 Ability to attach Image to messages.
 * **vBulletin** - Auto-submit your blogpost to vBulletin forums.
 Could create new threads or new posts.
+* **vKontakte(VK.com)** - Autopost to your profile or group page.
+Ability to attach your blogpost to Facebook post.
+Ability to make "Image" posts.
 * **Wordpress** - Auto-submit your blogpost to another blog based on Wordpress.
 This options includes Wordpress.com, Blog.com, etc..

 ... more networks are coming soon ...